-DJ and producer KABLAM (aka Kajsa Blom) was born by the Swedish westcoast, and moved to Berlin in 2012.
-She started her career as a DJ, as one of the residents of Berlin’s Janus party alongside co-residents Lotic and M.E.S.H.
-Janus is now a label and has held parties at Berghain, booking producers and DJs such as Arca, DJ Hvad, Total Freedom, Nigga Fox and more.
+DJ and producer KABLAM (aka Kajsa Blom) hails from Sweden and moved to Berlin in 2012.
+She started her career as a DJ, and is perhaps best known as one of the residents of Berlin’s infamous Janus party alongside co-residents M.E.S.H. and Lotic.

 Blom’s style, in keeping with her Janus peers, experiments with the radical possibilities of music, of what a club environment is or can be, of what a dance floor looks and feels like.
 As a DJ, she manipulates digital tracks, taking advantage of the advanced possibilities offered by CDJs.
 She likes to play and mix contrasting genres, finding imaginative points of entry and combinations between them, using the parameters of space rather than time to structure the music.